Taha-Firoz/flutter-elinux/Building-flutter-apps.md

 **Currently, x64 and Wayland target is only supported.**

 ## How to build
 Use `--target-backend-type` option to select display backends.
+Default is Wayland.

 |Target arch|Target backend|Build mode| Command |
 | --------- | ------------ | -------- | ------- |